 - Take only your phone and essential items.

-- Move to interior of structure.
+- Move to interior of structure, avoid windows.

-- Shelter in smaller rooms if able.
+- Shelter in smaller rooms if possible.

 - Sit or kneel next to walls.